sahusateesh8737/Docker-mastery/README.md

 ---

-## Unit 2: Orchestration with Docker Compose, Networking & Swarm
+## Unit 2: Orchestration with Docker Compose, Networking and Swarm

 ### Introduction